A toxic megacolon is rare, but life-threatening. It is a complication of severe colon disease or infection.

 IV fluids.
 You may be given an IV of fluids and electrolytes to help nourish your body and prevent dehydration.

 Surgery.
 If less invasive treatments don’t reduce the size of the toxic megacolon within 2 to 3 days, you may need surgery to remove part or all of the colon.

-Your health care provider may have you stop taking certain medicines while you're being treated for toxic megacolon.
-Some medicines that can make the condition worse are opioids, nonsteroidal anti-inflammatory drugs, medications to stop diarrhea, antidepressants, and anticholinergic medicines.
+Your healthcare provider may have you stop taking certain medicines while you're being treated for toxic megacolon.
+Some medicines that can make the condition worse are opioids, nonsteroidal anti-inflammatory medicines, medicines to stop diarrhea, antidepressants, and anticholinergic medicines.